System Design Space

 Hierarchy traversal

-On a cache miss, the recursive resolver walks from root to TLD and then to the authoritative server for the target zone.
+If the answer is not in cache, the recursive resolver walks from root to TLD and then to the authoritative server for the zone.
+That walk shows up as latency on every first request to a domain.

 Response and cache